How do you deal with back pain at work?

 Preventing back pain when standing

-Your best way to reduce symptoms of back pain while standing is to try to maintain this ideal posture continuously throughout the day.
-Remember that it is easy for us to become accustomed to poor posture, so correcting it may feel uncomfortable initially.
-To begin with, we will probably need to constantly remind ourselves to straighten up.
+One of the best ways to reduce symptoms of back pain while standing is to try to maintain this ideal posture continuously throughout the day.
+Remember, it is easy for us to become accustomed to poor posture, so correcting it may feel uncomfortable initially.
+Also, to begin with we will probably need to remind ourselves to straighten up.
 However, with perseverance and practice, good posture should become natural feeling, and your back will thank you for it.

 When lifting or carrying, attempt to keep the spine in the same correct position, particularly avoiding twisting, turning or over-stretching.
 You should bend from your knees, not your hips.
 If you are carrying heavy loads, try to keep them as close to your centre of gravity as possible, reducing your chances of over-balancing and straining your muscles.